 Personal information about unsuccessful candidates will be held for a 12-month period after the recruitment campaign has been completed and will then be destroyed or deleted.
 This information is used solely for monitoring purposes to form statistical reports on our recruitment activities.

-Once a successful candidate has taken up employment with the Northern Ireland Audit Office, they should refer to the human resources staff data handling section in the staff handbook.
-Once employment has ended, we will retain your information in accordance with the requirements of our retention schedule and then delete it.
+Once a successful candidate has taken up employment with the Northern Ireland Audit Office, they should refer to the HR Record Retention and Disposal Policy for HR employment records guidance Once employment has ended, we will retain your information in accordance with the requirements of our retention schedule and then delete it.

 Our Statutory Work